yahiae6643/apcsa-freedom-project/entries/entry03.md

 bool isSpeaking = false;
 ```

 We are still currently planning out our C# variables in our [**document**](https://docs.google.com/document/d/18f9qcz2JyZ-BGMIxdP59HZ8n27FTovv30-qeWeXPChY/edit?usp=sharing "document").
-Once completed, we'll quickly onto **creating** our prototype since we'll have a reference and some code to start with.
+Once completed, we'll quickly move onto **creating** our prototype since we'll have a reference and some code to start with.

 ## Skills